printablealice/draw_robots/README.md

 - Windows only: Right click the .zip file you downloaded > Properties > Unblock > OK

 ## step 2: see the relavent readme for your operating system (Windows or Mac)

+- How to install build tools for your OS
+- Mac only: How to install GLFW
+- How to build and run